drips-network/docs/docs/claim-your-repository.md

 ## Settlement of future funds

-Funds in the global Drips Dependency Tree are automatically split _once per week_, resulting in effective _weekly settlement_.
-This means that after claiming, funds may reach your project weekly, and will automatically be forwarded according to your configured splits to maintainers and dependencies.
+Funds in the global Drips Dependency Tree are automatically split _once per month_ on every last Thursday, resulting in effective _monthly settlement_.
+This means that after claiming, funds may reach your project monthly, and will automatically be forwarded according to your configured splits to maintainers and dependencies.

-You can at any point review the next settlement day within the Drips App's "Projects" tab, but please note that the settlement doesn't occur exactly at midnight, but rather at some point throughout the indicated day, roughly within the UTC time zone.
+You can at any point review the next settlement day in the app's Collect modal, but please note that the settlement doesn't occur exactly at midnight, but rather at some point throughout the indicated day, roughly within the UTC time zone.

 If you are set as the maintainer of a project, you can check for and collect any earnings by navigating to **Projects → Earnings** within the Drips app.